Click on above to hear Narvel talking about Froggy, a boy

 night, Julian, don’t hesitate to cum into my boudoir.’

 Julian, however, thrust his snooty nose in the air -

 ‘Most unlikely,’ said Julian, who sounded just like a

 girl.
-‘You, Mr Toad are GROTESQUE.
-It
+‘You, Mr Toad, are GROTESQUE.
+Look

-would be scraping the bottom of the barrel.’
+Sex with you would be scraping the bottom of the barrel.’